How To Create A Post In WordPress – Pt. 1

 Types Of Content You Can Add To WordPress Posts

-You can insert, edit and format text in a variety of fonts and styles into your posts …
+You can add plain, formatted, and/or hyperlinked text to posts in a variety of fonts and styles.

-The WordPress WYSIWYG (What You See Is What You Get) Content Editor lets you format and style your text as you go …
+The WordPress WYSIWYG (What You See Is What You Get)} Editor lets you format and style your text as you go.

-You can also add or embed media content into WordPress Posts, such as video embeds, audios, downloadable content (e.g. PDF reports), images (photos, logos, graphics, banners, infographics, flowcharts, diagrams, interactive charts, etc., and more.
+You can also easily add or embed media content into WordPress Posts (and Pages), such as videos, audio files, downloadable/shareable documents (e.g. PDF reports), images (photos, logos, graphics, banners, infographics, flowcharts, diagrams, interactive charts, etc., and more.

 For examples of adding scripts to WordPress Posts, see these tutorials: